fuchsidev/das-weisse-auge-official/README.md

 -----

-Since the issues on this project can range from "Just brainstormed this cool idea" to "pretty much fully developed the feature" I will document what I'm currently working on in this issue, to give users an overview of the current tasks im working on.
+Since the issues on this project can range from "Just brainstormed this cool idea" to "pretty much fully developed the feature" I will document what I'm currently working on in the ReadMe, to give users an overview of the current tasks im working on.
 This will not be a daily todo list, but instead is intended to give a general idea of current projects.

 -----